karthikbadam/latent-insights-service/README.md

 # Latent Insights

 Parallel-agent sensemaking tool for collaborative data analysis.
-Upload any dataset — the system discovers questions, spawns analytical threads, and builds insights with you.
+For any uploaded dataset, the system discovers questions, spawns analytical threads, executes LLM orchestrated tool calls, and builds insights with you.

+The agent is designed to follow steps from a sensemaking process such as foraging for evidence, framing the hypothesis, investigating the data, and synthesizing the results.

 ## Quick start